 Viruses are not fully acknowledged as living organisms as they cannot survive outside a host.
 Anatomically, a typical virus is girdled by a protein coat that is enclosed by a membrane made of proteins.
 In some viruses, this protein coat is covered by a lipid membrane called the viral envelope.

 Characteristics Of Virus

-- These microbes lack cell and other cellular organelles or cytoplasm
+- Viruses lack cellular organelles and cytoplasm

 - They make use of the metabolic machinery of the host cells.
 Viruses cannot grow and divide.
-They produce and assemble new viral components inside the infected host cell
+They produce and assemble new viral components inside the infected host cell.

 Q.1.
 Why are viruses not affected by antibiotics?